hashicorp/terraform-provider-google/website/docs/index.html.markdown

 ```

 See the [provider reference](/docs/providers/google/guides/provider_reference.html)
-for more details on authentication or otherwise configuring the provider.
+page for details on authentication and configuring the provider.

 Take advantage of [Modules](https://www.terraform.io/docs/modules/index.html)
 to simplify your config by browsing the [Module Registry for GCP modules](https://registry.terraform.io/browse?provider=google).